 Implementing Territories that are grant-aided may send two people to the UK for a 3 day Salvation Army Godly Play Core training course run by Children's Ministries Unit.

-Please note: potential delegates outside the UK must follow established protocols,initially contacting their Zonal Department at IHQ who will in turn contact Children’s Ministries Unit at UKI THQ.
+Please note: potential delegates outside the UK must follow established protocols, in turn initially contacting their Zonal Department at IHQ, in turn, contact Children’s Ministries Unit at UKI THQ.